Computer-Vision-Enabled Worker Video Analysis for Motion Amount Quantification: Introduction

-Worker motion analysis serves as a valuable tool for training and skill development purposes.
-By analyzing the movements of experienced workers, organizations can develop detailed training programs that teach new employees the most efficient and safe ways to perform their duties.
-Additionally, motion analysis can identify areas where workers may require additional support or training to enhance their skills and performance levels.
-A critical aspect of worker motion analysis is the human data collection capability.
-Recently, with the advances in sensing technologies, real-time sensor data can be collected for human workers while they are performing various working tasks.
-Data science and artificial intelligence (AI) methodology were developed to process and analyze the sensor data, thus leading to breakthroughs in the understanding and evaluation of worker motions.
-For example, the posture- and position-based workers’ safety risk evaluation framework developed by Chen et al. (2019) \cite{chen2019proactive} demonstrates that automated evaluation of safety risk extent, combining spatial and postural factors, is almost 85\% accurate.
-This is compared to the approximately 80\% accuracy achieved by single-feature-driven risk examination using location, and 55\% accuracy when using posture.
-This proactive approach can help mitigate the risk of musculoskeletal injuries.
-According to Ryu et al. (2018) \cite{ryu2018motion}, motion data can be automatically collected and analyzed to gain insights into the working postures of workers with varying levels of experience.
-This data can be used as a training tool for apprenticeship programs.
-By analyzing the movements of experienced workers, organizations can develop detailed training programs to teach new employees the most efficient and safe ways to perform their duties.
-Additionally, motion information from sensor data analysis can identify areas where workers may require additional support or training to enhance their skills and performance levels.
-Worker motion analysis is an essential metric to ensure safety, and efficiency, and identify shortcomings in ergonomics of posture and redundant activity in task execution.
+Worker motion analysis supports training and skill development.
+Organizations can develop motion simulation-based programs to train new employees efficiently \cite{macwanhighfidelity}.
+Motion analysis can identify areas where workers may require additional support or training.
+A critical aspect of worker motion analysis is human data collection capability.
+Recently, with the advances in sensing and artificial intelligence (AI) technologies, real-time sensing has enabled task-based data collection \cite{5753937}.
+For example, the posture- and position-based workers’ safety risk evaluation framework developed by Chen et al. \cite{chen2019proactive} demonstrates that automated evaluation of safety risk extent, combining spatial and postural factors, is almost 85\% accurate, outperforming the approximately 80\% accuracy of single-feature-driven risk examination using location, and 55\% accuracy when using posture.
+This proactive approach mitigates the risk of musculoskeletal injuries.
+According to Ryu et al. \cite{ryu2018motion}, motion data can be collected automatically to assess worker posture across experience levels.
+This postural analysis identifies areas where workers need training to improve their performance levels.